First-Time Buyer Mortgages

 Match score96%

-"Lends up to 5.5× income for eligible first-time buyers."
+"Lends up to 5.5× income for eligible FTBs — the highest multiple on the high street."

 Halifax